liferay-design/liferay.design/src/markdown/team/jeong-chris.md

 ### Favorite hotkey?

-Depending what im using, CMND Space, CMND 3, CMND '
+Command 3 in Figma for the component browser or command ' in Sketch to pull up Runner

 ### Advice for ambitious designers?

-Since designers are expected to answer on behalf of the user, sometimes we fall in to this trap where we feel like our opinion is that of the user.
+Since designers are expected to answer on behalf of the user, sometimes we fall in to this dangerous trap where we feel like our opinion is that of the user.
 Learn to be comfortable with not having an answer, but always stay curious.
-This means talking to people... so if  you're not good at that, figure out a way to get better.
+Pro-tip: this means talking to people, not just Google searching.

 ### Last book you read?